 \paragraph{Out-of-distribution generalization on Simple English Wikipedia.} Figure~\ref{fig:OOD} compares the prediction performance of Memory Mosaics models trained on the BabiStories corpus and evaluated out-of-distribution on Simple English Wikipedia\footnote{\url{https://huggingface.co/datasets/rahular/simple-wikipedia}}.
 The reported curves correspond to an exponential moving average (EMA) of the token-wise cross-entropy loss, computed over previously observed tokens, which provides a smoothed estimate of predictive confidence as the sequence unfolds.

 At the beginning of each sequence, the model has limited contextual information and operates in a high-uncertainty regime.
 In this early phase, all attention variants exhibit similar behavior, with rapidly decreasing loss as additional context is incorporated, although higher-order compact kernels such as biweight and triweight typically start from slightly lower loss values.
-This reflects the fact that, under uncertainty, strongly localized kernels may initially overperform dense Gaussian attention, which aggregates information more broadly.
+This reflects that, under uncertainty, strongly localized kernels may initially outperform dense Gaussian attention, which aggregates information more broadly.

 As the sequence progresses and the model becomes more confident, clear differences emerge.
-Attention mechanisms based on compactly supported kernels—Epanechnikov, biweight, and triweight—consistently achieve comparable loss with Gaussian attention, indicating that localized, sparse aggregation promotes selective and context-relevant memory retrieval in out-of-distribution settings.
+Attention mechanisms based on compactly supported kernels—Epanechnikov, biweight, and triweight—achieve loss comparable to Gaussian attention, indicating that localized, sparse aggregation promotes selective, context-relevant memory retrieval in out-of-distribution settings.
 Among these, ReLUmax performs best overall: by combining sparse support with max anchoring, it avoids empty-support degeneracies while retaining locality, yielding stable and robust generalization as contextual evidence accumulates.